cpt-harlock/SPADA/README.md

 This repository contains the simulator code used to evaluate the SPADA paradigm for data plane monitoring systems in the research paper [SPADA: A Sparse Approximate Data Structure representation for data plane per-flow monitoring](https://dl.acm.org/doi/10.1145/3629149).

 SPADA consists of a compact encoding of monitoring data structures in the data plane: due to the skewed nature of network traffic, such data structures are, in practice, heavily underutilized, thus wasting a significant amount of memory.
-The main idea od SPADA is to replace full sketches with a series of non-zero counters, hence dynamically adjusting the memory footprint of each (virtual) sketch to the actual skewness of the flow(s) monitored using that sketch.
+The main idea of SPADA is to replace full sketches with a series of non-zero counters, hence dynamically adjusting the memory footprint of each (virtual) sketch to the actual skewness of the flow(s) monitored using that sketch.